TasengMancheykhun/computer_architecture_notes/README.md

   * Binary to decimal conversion: 8421 method

-  * Base or Radix
-    * Base or radix of a number system is equal to the number of digits it has
-    * Decimal number system's base is 10
-    * Binary number system's base is 2

   * Decimal nmber to Binary Conversion
     * Divide number by 2, keep remainder